prachicodes/End-to-End-Data-Engineering/README.md

 Step 5: Create a raw table to store air quality data

-Step 6: Run COPY command to laod the data from json file to RAW_aqi table & create a TASK (that will load data evey hour)
-- This will be created under Stage_SCH
+Step 6: Run COPY command to laod the data from json file to RAW_aqi table & create a TASK (that will load data evey hour) & will be created under Stage_SCH

 ## Refer -  03_CleanLayer
 Step 7: Flatten & De-duplicate